-- water-dependent A. Existing future uses or water-dependent uses anticipated by the Comprehensive Plan shall not be preempted or restricted by non-water-dependent uses.
+- A. Existing water-dependent uses or future water-dependent uses anticipated by the Comprehensive Plan shall not be preempted or restricted by non-water-dependent uses.
 In determining whether or not a use preempts or restricts a water-dependent use, the following shall be considered: - 1.
-Water-related uses accessory to and in conjunction with water-dependent uses. - 2.
-Temporary or mobile uses such as parking lots or temporary storage areas.
+Water-related uses accessory to and in conjunction with water-dependent uses. - Temporary or mobile uses such as parking lots or temporary storage areas.